AlibabaCloudDocs/sls/intl.en-US/Index and query/Best practices/Display query and analysis results on multiple pages.md

 ## Paging methods

 Log Service allows you to query and analyze logs.
 You can use SQL statements to query logs by keyword and analyze the query result.
-You can also query logs by calling the GetLogstoreLogs API operation.
+You can also query logs by calling the [GetLogs](/intl.en-US/Developer Guide/API Reference/Logstore related APIs/GetLogs.md) API operation.
 You can query raw logs by keyword, analyze logs by executing SQL statements, and obtain the analysis result.
 Each query statement contains a search statement and an analytic statement.
 The search statement and analytic statement use different paging methods.

 -   [Search statement](/intl.en-US/Index and query/Query/Search syntax.md): queries raw logs by keyword.
 To display the query result on multiple pages, you can call the GetLogtoreLogs API operation and specify the offset and lines parameters.
 -   [Analytic statement](/intl.en-US/Index and query/Real-time log analysis.md): analyzes logs and obtain the analysis result.
 To display the analysis result on multiple pages, you can use the LIMIT clause.
 For more information, see [LIMIT syntax](/intl.en-US/Index and query/Analysis grammar/LIMIT syntax.md).